vegaprotocol/specs/specs/0038-liquidity-provision-order-type.md

 *NB the actual values of the buy-prices and buy-volumes are dependent on the result of step 2 above and this example is not to test that, so don't try to replicate this with numbers, it's for illustrative purposes only.
 ________________________

-## Amending the MM order:
+## Amending the LP order:

-Market makers are always allowed to amend their orders by submitting a market maker network transaction with a set of revised order shapes (see [market making mechanics spec](./0000-mm-mechanics.md)).
+Liquidity providers are always allowed to amend their orders by submitting a LP order with a set of revised order shapes (see [Liquidity Provisioning mechanics](./0044-lp-mechanics.md)).
 They are not able to amend orders using "normal" amend orders.

-No cancellation of orders other than by lowering commitment as per [market making mechanics spec](./0000-mm-mechanics.md)
+No cancellation of orders other than by lowering commitment as per [[Liquidity Provisioning mechanics spec](./0044-lp-mechanics.md).

 ## Network Parameters:
 * mm-time-horizon: market making time horizon to imply probability of trading.

 ## APIs:
-* Order datatype for market maker orders.
+* Order datatype for LP orders.
 Any order APIs should contain these orders.

 ## Acceptance Criteria:
 - [ ] The volume generated on the book matches examples produced from https://github.com/vegaprotocol/sim/notebooks/fee_margin_examples.ipynb